ZhenleiWang-star/wang.github.io/_pages/about.md

 - Unsupervised Domain Adaptation

 # News
-- 2019.11: My paper: "Unsupervised Domain Adaptation Meets Offline Recommender Learning" has been accepted to [the NewInML at NeurIPS'19](https://nehzux.github.io/NewInML2019/)
+- 2019.11: My paper: "Unsupervised Domain Adaptation Meets Offline Recommender Learning" has been accepted to [the NewInML forum (co-located with NeurIPS'19)](https://nehzux.github.io/NewInML2019/)
 - 2019.11: I started working at ZOZO Technologies, Inc. and Jinch Co., Ltd., as a Research Internshop.
 - 2019.10: Our paper "Unbiased Recommender Learning from Missing-Not-At-Random Implicit Feedback" has been accepted to [WSDM'20](http://www.wsdm-conference.org/2020/)
 - 2019.10: Our papers "Dual Learning Algorithm for Delayed Feedback in Display Advertising" and "Unbiased Pairwise Learning from Implicit Feedback" have been accepted to [the CausalML Workshop at NeurIPS'19](http://tripods.cis.cornell.edu/neurips19_causalml/).